Ashland County Courthouse (Ohio)

-Ashland County Courthouse was constructed from 1928–1929 on West 2nd Street in Ashland, Ohio.
+Ashland County Courthouse was constructed from 1928–1929 on West 2nd Street in Ashland, Ohio, United States.
 The courthouse was added to the National Register on 1979-12-21.

 History

 Ashland County was formed in 1846 from land taken from Richland, Wayne, Lorain and Huron counties.
 The county used a church for the purpose of a courthouse until a more permanent building could be constructed.
 This first courthouse dates from 1853 and was built with red brick and white painted wood trimming.
 Large Corinthian columns lined the front with Corinthian pilasters lining the sides.
 Large rectangular windows allowed abundant amounts of light into the interior and courtrooms.
 A tower rose gracefully above the sloped roof and ended in a small spire.
 The old county jail was built next door and was a simple stone structure.
 After this structure was destroyed, the current courthouse was built on its foundations.